mitric-lab/programming_theochem/src/05-hartree_fock/02-plot_grid_data.md

 ```

 ### Visualizing Molecular Orbitals
-Now, we can take a HF calculation of water
+Now, we can take an HF calculation of water
 ```python
 {{#include ../codes/05-hartree_fock/mo_and_density.py:water_hf}}
 ```